A Vision of Foresight Culture

 One of the powerful sets of methods our field has explored in the last sixty years are those of visioning, the ways we discover, create, and describe aspirational futures.
 Ever since Fred Polak’s The Image of the Future (1973) foresight practitioners have realized that one of our jobs is to help our clients find motivating and worthy visions (“future images”) to steer toward.
 Like the force of gravity, a strong vision will pull a group toward a particular preferred future, motivating with a strength proportional to the group’s belief in the worthiness and credibility of the vision and of leadership.
 Clearly, ensuring the worthiness of our visions and the morality of our leaders is no small thing.
 Many leaders have used visions, persuasion and propaganda in the past to steer groups toward futures that were ultimately impractical, dehumanizing, or unsustainable.

-One strategy to ensure worthy visions is to align them with group values.
-If visions are not so aligned, either the vision or the group needs to change so the vision can be representative.
-Another is to subject our visions to frank feedback and criticism from anyone who will be impacted by them.
-A third strategy is to search for the most positive-sum outcome we think we can realistically attain.
-Let’s now introduce a vision that will be central to this guide.
-Hopefully it aligns with your own values, and we encourage you to share it with and get feedback from others whenever appropriate.
+One strategy to ensure worthy visions is to align them with group values, ethics, and feelings, and if we seek long-term success, with culturally universal values, ethics, and emotional priorities, a topic we will discuss in later chapters.
+If our visions are not group aligned, either the vision or the group needs to change so the vision can be representative.
+Another key strategy is to subject our visions to frank feedback and criticism from anyone who will be impacted by them.
+A third strategy is to search for the most positive-sum outcome we think we can attain, over the time horizon of our vision.
+Sometimes we need to stretch that horizon to see a particularly compelling vision.
+At other times, we can usefully shorten it, and motivate our team to reach goals they previously thought were unattainable.

 Let’s now introduce one vision of the future of foresight culture.
 Hopefully it aligns with your own values, ethics, and feelings.
 We encourage you to share it with and get feedback from colleagues, whenever it might appropriate.